Self-Projected Authority in Human Design

 Who Has Self-Projected Authority

-What is defined and reliable in this design is the G Center — the seat of identity, love, and direction — and its connection to the Throat.
-The channel or channels running between these two centers shape the particular quality of this Projector's voice and the specific way their truth tends to emerge when spoken.
+Self-Projected Authority belongs to Projectors who have a defined G Center connected to the Throat, with no defined Solar Plexus, Sacral, Spleen, or Heart Center.
+None of the more commonly recognized authority centers are active in this configuration.
+What is defined and reliable here is the G Center, the seat of identity, love, and direction, along with its connection to the Throat.
+The channel running between these two centers shapes the quality of this Projector's voice and the way their truth tends to emerge when spoken.

 How the Authority Works